Non-discrimination and cooperation are a prerequisite for successful integration of immigrants

 In addition to the official measures, integration can be promoted in everyday situations and local communities, such as daycare centres, schools, leisure activities and workplaces.

-Good ethnic relations help immigrant integration and strengthen social cohesion.
+Good relations between population groups help immigrant integration and strengthen social cohesion.
 Integration can only succeed if everybody is committed to non-discrimination and immigrants are accepted as members of society.

 Integration involves broad-based cooperation

-The Ministry of Economic Affairs and Employment is responsible for the integration of immigrants, integration legislation and promotion of employment among immigrants.
+The Ministry of Economic Affairs and Employment is responsible for the overall guidance and development of integration policy and public employment services.

 Further information: